OfficeDev/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

     ![SSO Connection Settings](https://raw.githubusercontent.com/OfficeDev/Microsoft-Teams-Samples/main/samples/bot-conversation-sso-quickstart/js/sso_media/AzureBotConnectionString.png)

-## Upload the app manifest to teams.
+## Upload the app package to teams.
 1) Go to app store in teams -> Upload an app -> Upload custom/store app
 2) Navigate to `samples/msgext-expert-finder-js/appPackage/build` and select `appPackage.local.zip` for uploading.
 3) Add the app and test the app as a messaging extension.